Suikyoo/time-management-app/sketch.md

 # Todo

 ## visible color selection

 ## Button Styling

+## Figure out how to input time for templates

 - General Styling
 - Modal w/ Day View Component ( on hold per date)
-- Figure out how to input time for templates
+- Create form needs to be component-ized

 ### (I'm satisfied with the program at this point)